susehenry/pand-problem-sheet/README.md

 A program that takes a positive floating-point number as input and outputs an approximation of its square root.

-To gain an understanding  of the Newtons method and how to use in python please see first reference.
+To gain an understanding  of the Newtons method and how it is used in python I researched online to find an explanation that made sense to me, please see first reference for video of Newtons method in python.
+However I still found it very difficult to produce my own code that worked in a program and therefore reasearched a program and slightly amended it to fit the weekly task.
 For structure of code for the sqrt function and main progam please see second reference.

 Reference - Newton's Method in Python